-- 10.2 A Councillor who has submitted a notice of motion under clause 3.10 is to move the motion the subject of the notice of motion at the meeting at which it is to be considered. - 10.3 If a Councillor who has submitted a notice of motion under clause 3.10 wishes to withdraw it after the agenda and business paper for the meeting at which it is to be considered have been sent to Councillors, the Councillor may request the withdrawal of the motion when it is before the Council. - 10.4 In the absence of a Councillor who has placed a notice of motion on the agenda for a meeting of the Council: - (a) any other Councillor may, with the leave of the Chairperson, move the motion at the meeting, or - (b) the Chairperson may defer consideration of the motion until the next meeting of the Council, - (c) a ruling by the Mayor under clause 10.4 (a) or (b) cannot be the subject of a motion of dissent.
+- 10.2 A councillor who has submitted a notice of motion under clause 3.10 is to move the motion the subject of the notice of motion at the meeting at which it is to be considered. - 10.3 If a councillor who has submitted a notice of motion under clause 3.10 wishes to withdraw it after the agenda and business paper for the meeting at which it is to be considered have been sent to councillors, the councillor may request the withdrawal of the motion when it is before the council. - 10.4 In the absence of a councillor who has placed a notice of motion on the agenda for a meeting of the council: - (a) any other councillor may, with the leave of the chairperson, move the motion at the meeting, or - (b) the chairperson may defer consideration of the motion until the next meeting of the council